kdkunde/fior/README.md

 ## Technical highlights

     * extensible via input output plugins (and maybe a script language plugin to make it user selectable)
+    * open api to write your own input and output plugins.
     * flexible by script or GUI driven remapping and translation.
     * using Rust programmming language.
 (If I get the hang of it.)